 How Dental Bridges Work

-A dental bridge is comprised of a false tooth anchored by dental crowns on both sides.
-The false tooth and crowns are part of the same dental restoration, which is called a bridge.
-To be a candidate for dental bridges, you’ll need to have healthy natural teeth or dental implants on either side of the gap.
+A dental bridge is comprised of a prosthetic tooth anchored by dental crowns on both sides.
+The prosthetic tooth and crowns are part of the same dental restoration, which is called a bridge.
+To be a candidate for dental bridges, you’ll need to have healthy natural teeth and/or dental implants on both sides of the empty socket.

 Dental Bridge Procedure

 The dental bridge procedure will take one visit to our office.
-During your appointment with us, your dentist will remove enough enamel from the teeth on either side of the gap to make room for the dental crowns.
+During your appointment with us, your dentist will file down and shape the teeth on both sides of the gap to make room for the dental crowns.
 Since dental crowns cover the entire visible portion of teeth above the gum line, these receiving teeth need to be prepped.
+This will ensure that your dental bridge looks and feels natural.
+If Dr. Habecker is placing the bridge on dental implants, we won’t have to touch your other teeth.
+Instead, Dr. Habecker will place the crowns over the implants to anchor the bridge in place.